ndreynolds/ndreynolds.github.com/posts/2019-01-27-terminal-apps-with-elixir.md

 The same applies to the application loop.
 Rendering doesn't just need to be pure, it has to be really fast.
-Similarly, handling an event also needs to be really fast so that the user can be given some kind of acknowledgement ASAP---even if it's just a loading spinner.
+Similarly, handling an event also needs to be really fast so that the user can be given some kind of acknowledgment ASAP---even if it's just a loading spinner.

 For toby, which I someday hope to use in production, this is especially